Read these tips and instructions on how to save both time and effort while generating superior results for your outdoor light installation project.

 Installing Post Lantern Yard Lights

-Dig a 2-inch hole with an ordinary post hole digger or tiling spade.
+Dig a 24 inch deep hole with an ordinary post hole digger or tiling spade.
 Run cable through the lamppost and fill the hole with 12-inches of concrete.
 Insert the lamppost into the concrete mix in an upright and level position.
 Use a long level or plumb bob to ensure that it has been positioned correctly.
 It cannot be straightened once the concrete settles.

 Protect the cable below the post with a piece of bent conduit.
 Another good idea is to support the post while the concrete dries using either stakes or guy wires.
 Once the concrete has dried, fill in the hole with dirt and seed around the post for a neat appearance.